Kimbugwe of Buganda

-Kimbugwe Kamegere was Kabaka of the Kingdom of Buganda between 1634 and 1644.
-He was the thirteenth Kabaka of Buganda.
+Kimbugwe Kamegere was the Kabaka in the Buganda Kingdom between 1634 and 1644.
+He was the 13th Kabaka.
+He is remembered as a good king.

 Claim to the throne

-He was born at Kongojje, the youngest son of Suuna I Kisolo, Kabaka of Buganda between 1584 and 1614.
+He was born at Kongojje, the youngest son of Suuna I Kisolo,between 1584 and 1614.
 His mother was Naluggwa of the Ndiga clan, the second wife of his father.
-He ascended to the throne after the death of his cousin, Kabaka Sekamaanya Kisolo.
+He ascended to the throne after the death of his cousin, Kabaka Sekamaanya.
 He established his capital at Bugwaanya.